EndPointCorp/end-point-blog/2012/03/14/postgres-mvcc-mystery-truncate-delete.html.md

  HINT:  The transaction might succeed if retried
 ```

-This doesn't really give us a whole lot more information, and the "detail" line is fairly arcane, but
+This doesn’t really give us a whole lot more information, and the “detail” line is fairly arcane, but
-it does give a pretty nice "hint", because in this particular case, the transaction *would* succeed if
+it does give a pretty nice “hint”, because in this particular case, the transaction *would* succeed if
 it were tried again.
 More specifically, B would DELETE the new row added by process A, and then safely
 add the row back in without running into any unique violations.